ionos-cloud/ionosctl/docs/subcommands/CDN/distribution/create.md

       --domain string           The domain of the distribution -f, --force                   Force command to execute without user input -h, --help                    Print usage
+  -l, --location string         Location of the resource to operate on.
+Can be one of: de/fra
       --no-headers              Don't print table headers when table output is used -o, --output string           Desired output format [text|json|api-json] (default "text") -q, --quiet                   Quiet output